-Healthcare workers have a sworn duty to save a life, or to contribute to the diagnosis and recovery of an ailing patient.
-They go to great lengths to preserve the lives of people in dire situations.
+Healthcare workers are sworn to save a life or contribute to the diagnosis and recovery of an ailing patient.
+They go to great lengths to preserve people’s lives in dire situations.

-At the front line in the global fight against the coronavirus pandemic, healthcare workers are highly commended for their commitment and strong resolve.
-This is a very fulfilling job for people who are empathic, caring, and who excel at staying focused despite the stress of working through emergencies.
+At the front line in the global fight against the coronavirus pandemic, healthcare workers are highly commended for their commitment and firm resolve.
+This job is very fulfilling for people who are empathic and caring and excel at staying focused despite the stress of working through emergencies.

 Compelling Reasons Why You Need to Work in The Healthcare Sector